librespot-org/librespot/docs/connection.md

  8  |   16   | variable | 32

 Each packet has a type identified by the 8 bit `cmd` field.
-The 16 bit big endian length only inculdes the length of the payload.
+The 16 bit big endian length only includes the length of the payload.